arsyaprasamya/IKAMERS/README.md

 # IKAMERS

 Ikamers is an simple e-commerce website.
+Build with vanilla JavaScript, Node.js for server and file-based data store for database.

 ## Installation